Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 According to the definition of bubble equivalence, this state should be trivial.
 Alternatively, all 0D block-states can be viewed as vectors of an 8-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued, and all other components are $\mathbb{Z}_2$-valued.
 Then all trivial 0D block-states with the form as Eq. (\ref{p2 U(1) spinless trivial state}) can be viewed as a vector space $V'$ of $V$.
-It is easy to see that there are only three independent quantities in Eq. (\ref{p2 U(1) spinless trivial state}): $n_1$, $n_2$ and $n_3$.
-So the dimensionality of the vector subspace $V'$ should be 3.
-For the $U^f(1)$ charge sector, it is easy to notice that there are 3 independent quantities in the following 4 variables:
+It is easy to see that there are only three independent quantities in Eq. (\ref{p2 U(1) spinless trivial state}): $l_1$, $l_2$ and $l_3$.
+So the dimension of the vector subspace $V'$ should be 3.
+For the $U^f(1)$ charge sector, there are 3 independent quantities in the following 4 variables:

-Hence all 1D bubble constructions serve a $(2\mathbb{Z})^3$ trivialization in $U^f(1)$ charge sector, and all trivial states form the following group:
+Thus all 1D bubble constructions serve a $(2\mathbb{Z})^3$ trivialization in $U^f(1)$ charge sector, and all trivial states form the following group:

-and different indpendent nontrivial 0D block-states can be labeled by different group elements of the following quotient group:
+and different independent nontrivial 0D block-states can be labeled by different group elements of the following quotient group:

 For systems with spin-1/2 fermions, 0D obstruction-free block-states are identical with spinless case: